mszypulski/fishtank/README.md

-# fishtank
-The Fish Tank Simulation
+# The Fish Tank Simulation

 The simulator has the following properties:
 There is only one fish tank